rackerlabs/rackspace-how-to/content/cloud-databases/upgrade-a-cloud-databases-instance-from-mysql-51-to-mysql-56.md

 added to the MySQL 5.1 instance while you're finishing the upgrade and transitioning to the new MySQL 5.6 instance.

-**Warning**: The following sections describe how to export your current databases and import them to the new instance.
+**Note**: The following sections describe how to export your current databases and import them to the new instance.
 During this process, the MySQL 5.1 database is in a read-only state, and any updates to the database could potentially be lost to the new destination instance during the export and